edmolima/maracanaunews/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] All paths and references use the new structure: workflows in `.github/workflows/`, actions in `.github/actions/`, Lambda code in `packages/`, zipped artifacts in `lambdas/`.